 Yes, Forums, Seminars, Panel Discussions, Educational Programs, Networking Opportunities

-Bali Film Forum is a professional industry forum that delves into the multifaceted world of cinema and television with a distinguished panel of speakers holding meaningful dialogue.
+Bali Film Forum is a professional industry forum with a distinguished panel of speakers holding meaningful dialogue, where international filmmakers and Indonesian professionals discuss films, trends, co-production opportunities, and the demands of a growing, fast-paced industry.

 The festival values the collective experience of watching films in a shared setting to honor the extensive effort and craftsmanship that goes into film creation.